mansoorbarri/website/content/downloads/coming-soon-hugo.md

 ![screenshot of the site](/img/downloads/comingsoonhugo/site.png)

-Coming soon is hugo theme which can be used before publishing your actual site to build hype or to just have something on your domain while you develop your site.
+Coming soon is a hugo theme which can be used before publishing your actual site to build hype or to just have something on your domain while you develop your site.

 ***Note: all variables in `{ }` should be personalised***